vdstack/mockit/README.md

 For TypeScript compiler:

-- hiMock is an instance of the Hi class
+- `hiMock` is an instance of the `Hi` class
-- helloMock is a function with the same signature as hello.
+- `helloMock` is a function with the same signature as the `hello` function.
-- holaMock can be used as an instance of any class that extends or implements the abstract class Hola
+- `holaMock` can be used as an instance of any class that extends or implements the `abstract class Hola`.
+- `hiTypeMock`
-- hiTypeMock is an object with a sayHi method, and can also be used as an instance of any class that implements the HiType type
+  - is an object with a implementation of the `HiType` type
+  - and can also be used as an instance of any class that implements the `HiType` type
+- `hiInterfaceMock`
-- hiInterfaceMock is an object with a sayHi method, and can also be used as an instance of any class that implements the HiInterface interface.
+  - is an object with a implementation of the `HiInterface` type
+  - and can also be used as an instance of any class that implements the `HiInterface` type

 Except they can now be spied on, and their behaviour can be changed at will.